 Plasma renin level or plasma renin activity (PRA) is a useful screening test for mineralocorticoid-related diseases.
 With these disorders, the PRA is very low or unmeasurable by the laboratory and may be associated with relative hypokalemia.
 PRA levels are higher in patients who have renal artery stenosis.
-However, ~15% of children with arteriographically evident renal artery stenosis have normal PRA values.
-40-42 Assays for direct measurement of renin, a different technique than PRA, are commonly used, although extensive normative data in children and adolescents are unavailable.
+However, approximately 15 percent of children with arteriographically evident renal artery stenosis have normal PRA values.^{40-42} Assays for direct measurement of renin, a different technique than PRA, are commonly used, although extensive normative data in children and adolescents are unavailable.